lolmaxlevel/fp_lab1/README.md

 generate_fib(A, B, Max, Acc) ->
     generate_fib(B, A + B, Max, [A | Acc]).

-% Function to check if a number is even is_even(N) ->
+is_even(N) ->
     N rem 2 == 0.
 ```